 Ottawa Holocaust Education Month Pop-Up Museum November 4-5, 2018

-In honour of Holocaust Education Month, the Zelikovitz Centre for Jewish Studies, Temple Israel Religious School, the Ottawa Jewish Archives, and the Centre for Holocaust Education and Scholarship, are collaborating to create a Pop-Up Museum where local Ottawa families will tell the story of their family’s experience of the Holocaust through objects.
+In honour of the 2018 Holocaust Education Month, the Zelikovitz Centre for Jewish Studies, Temple Israel Religious School, the Ottawa Jewish Archives, and the Centre for Holocaust Education and Scholarship collaborated to create a Pop-Up Museum, where local Ottawa families shared their story of their family’s experience of the Holocaust through objects.

 What is a Pop-Up Museum?

 A Pop-Up Museum is a temporary exhibit created by the people who show up to participate.
-This Pop-Up Museum will be “live” and open to the public AND it will be available online as a virtual museum.
+This Pop-Up Museum was “live” and open to the public in November of 2018.
+In late 2020, it will be available online as a virtual museum.
+Stay tuned!

 Why a Pop-Up Museum?

 Pop-Up Museums are a grass-roots way for communities to share stories through objects.
-As Robert Ehrenreich will discuss in his public lecture on November 5, the enormity of the tragedy of the Holocaust is overwhelming and objects allow us to remember those who suffered and learn about their history by focusing on their individual stories.
+As Robert Ehrenreich discussed in his public lecture on November 5, 2018, the enormity of the tragedy of the Holocaust is overwhelming and objects allow us to remember those who suffered and learn about their history by focusing on their individual stories.

-Anyone who owns an object with a family connection to the Holocaust can submit their object for the Pop-Up Museum.
-To participate, you must be willing to bring your object to the Pop-Up Museum.
-The focus of the Pop Up Museum is to remember the victims and educate about the Holocaust.
-We will not accept any item which denies or minimizes the Holocaust.
+Anyone who owns an object with a family connection to the Holocaust was able to submit their object for the Pop-Up Museum.
+The focus of the Pop-Up Museum was to remember the victims and educate about the Holocaust.
+No objects which deny or minimize the Holocaust were accepted.

-When will the museum be open to the public?
+When was the museum be open to the public?

 What sorts of objects are appropriate?